ContentMine/workshop-resources/software-tutorials/norma/norma-tutorial.md

 ![pdf2txt](../../resources/images/software/norma/pdf2txt.png)

 If you have an existing collection of PDFs, norma can apply some normalizations to them as well.
 Before that, we have to move them into a ctree-similar structure.
-If you `cd`` into your folder with PDFs (e.g. `cd dinosaur-pdfs`), you may find something like this:
+If you change into your folder with PDFs (e.g. `cd dinosaur-pdfs`), you may find something like this:

 ```
 $ cd dinosaur-pdfs